located on Chá7elkwnech (Gambier Island) in Átl'ḵa7tsem (Howe Sound, bc)

 during this unique opportunity, you will:

-have the opportunity to develop capacities within themselves that will help actualize the vision of The United Church of Canada to heal relationships within communities.
+Have the opportunity to develop capacities within yourself that will help actualize the vision of The United Church of Canada to heal relationships within communities

 Retreat Leadership

-Tselkxáliya (Denise Findlay) is a Sḵwx̱wú7mesh scholar practitioner from the village of Xwemélch’stn and a PhD candidate in the Faculty of Education at Simon Fraser University.
+Tselkxáliya (Dr Denise Findlay) is a Sḵwx̱wú7mesh scholar practitioner from the village of Xwemélch’stn with a PhD from the Faculty of Education at Simon Fraser University.

 Denise is a published academic author whose background is in Philosophy of Educational Theory and Practice, and the recipient of a Social Sciences Humanities Research Council Scholarship (Canadian Graduate Scholarship) for her community-based research.